-Today I’m back with a whole post about my tools.
-I get several e-mails asking about what tools I use for my papercuts.
-Below I’ll share a list of them.
+Today I’m back with a post about my tools.
+Very often I get e-mails asking about what tools I use for my papercuts.
+Below you can see them.
 I also need to say that if you ever wrote me an e-mail and never heard back from me, please, Oh please! (as Diego says) don’t be mad at me please.
-It’s just humanly impossible for me to respond so many e-mails individually.
+Sometimes it is not possible for me to respond to a large number of e-mails individually.
 But I hope that this post answers some of your questions.

 For my one-color-only, flat papercuts, I just use my X-Acto knife with a #11 blade, a cutting matt underneath the paper for protection, a pencil for drawing the design and an eraser to correct the drawing if necessary.

 But for making more complex pieces I use mostly the tools that you see in the picture below:

 Here is the list:

 1- I use both sides of this wooden tool for shaping paper.

 2- Metal dentist tool for shaping paper as well.

 3- Computer mouse pad for supporting the paper during the shaping or embossing process.
 A mouse pad has proven to be the best support for shaping my papers so far, because it has a nice cushioning surface that allows the paper to gently expand as you press it down with any of the tools that I show you here.